William McGonagall: Origins and early life

 William McGonagall's parents, Charles and Margaret, were Irish.
 His Irish surname is a variation on Mag Congail, a popular name in County Donegal.
 Throughout his adult life he claimed to have been born in Edinburgh, giving his year of birth variously as 1825 or 1830, but his entry in the 1841 Census gives his place of birth, like his parents', as "Ireland".
 Biographer Norman Watson suggests that McGonagall may have falsified his place of birth, as a native-born Scotsman would be better treated under the Poor Law of 1845 than one born in Ireland.
 By looking at census, marriage and death records, David Phillips identifies 1825 as the more likely birth date.

 The McGonagall family moved several times in search of work, possibly spending time in Glasgow and on South Ronaldsay before settling in Dundee around 1840.
-Here, William was apprenticed to follow his father's trade as a handloom weaver, putting an end to whatever formal education he may have had.
+Here, William was apprenticed to follow his father's trade as a handloom weaver, putting an end to any formal education he may have had.
 Having learned his trade, McGonagall proceeded to educate himself, taking "great delight in reading books", particularly cheap editions of Shakespeare's plays.

-On 11 July 1846, he married Jean King, a fellow mill worker from Stirling.
+On 11 July 1846, McGonagall married Jean King, a fellow mill worker from Stirling.
 Together they had five sons and two daughters.
-Despite the Industrial Revolution slowly making weavers obsolete, McGonagall appeared to prosper, as there was still need for skilled workers to perform tasks of great complexity.
+Despite the Industrial Revolution slowly making weavers obsolete, McGonagall apparently prospered, as there was still need for skilled workers to perform tasks of great complexity.

 Whilst working at the loom, McGonagall would entertain his shopmates with recitations from Shakespeare.
-On one occasion they paid a local theatre owner to allow him to appear in the title role in a production of Macbeth.
+On one occasion, they paid a local theatre owner to allow him to appear in the title role in a production of Macbeth.
 Convinced that the actor playing Macduff was envious of him, McGonagall refused to die in the final act.
-For this performance, the Book of Heroic Failures awarded him the title of the "worst Macbeth" as well as "worst British poet".
+For this performance, The Book of Heroic Failures awarded him the title of "worst Macbeth" as well as "worst British poet".